simul/simul.github.io/legal/index.md

 Educational
 -------------------
-We offer educational licences at no charge for academic purposes.
+We offer free educational licences, for academic purposes.
 This license cannot be used commercially.
-To find out more, please email us at [contact@simul.co](mailto:contact@simul.co).
+For an academic License, please email us at [contact@simul.co](mailto:contact@simul.co).